Cross-Validation in Bipartite Networks: Real Data Analysis

 \subsection{``Southern Women'' Network}

-In this section, we apply our BCV method to the ``Southern women'' network \citep{davis1941deep} and to the U.S. senate cosponsorship network \citep{fowler2007cosponsor,lo2025senate} to investigate the empirical performance of the proposed method.

-The ``Southern women'' network has become a classical benchmark for testing community detection algorithms on bipartite networks \citep{Alzahrani2016}.
-It consists of 18 women and 14 social events, with an edge indicating a woman's attendance at a particular event.
+The ``Southern women'' dataset is a standard benchmark for bipartite community detection \citep{Alzahrani2016}.
+It consists of 18 women and 14 social events, with edges indicating attendance at a particular event.
 Various clustering results have been reported in the literature.
-For example, using modularity-based approaches, \citet{barber2007bimod} and \citet{liu2010community} divided all nodes into four modules, while \citet{Guimera2007module} obtained two modules.
-From a Bayesian perspective, \citet{larremore2020bayes} inferred that each side forms a single community.
+For example, using modularity-based approaches, \citet{barber2007bimod} and \citet{liu2010community} identify four modules, while \citet{Guimera2007module} finds two.
+From a Bayesian perspective, \citet{larremore2020bayes} suggests a single community per side.

-We apply the proposed BCV algorithm with tuning parameters selected as described in Section~\ref{subsec:balance}.
-Figure~\ref{fig:south_women_mse} presents the mean squared errors (MSEs) for the candidate models.
-Specifically, panel (a) corresponds to model selection adaptively on the two-dimensional grid; panel (b) corresponds to a more specific view of MSE on the event side, given the selected number of communities for women being 2.
-The MSE heatmap suggests that the women side clearly favors two clusters, while on the event side the minimum occurs at 3 but in a less pronounced fashion.
+We apply BCV with tuning parameters selected as in Section~\ref{subsec:balance}.
+Figure~\ref{fig:south_women_mse} reports the penalized CV loss (also referred to MSE) over candidate models.
+Specifically, panel (a) shows the full two-dimensional search, and panel (b) fixes two communities on the women side.
+The penalized loss heatmap indicates a clear preference for two clusters among women, whereas the event side attains its minimum at 3, but in a less pronounced fashion.

-Figure \ref{fig:south_women}(a) visualizes the detected structure based on spectral clustering corresponding to the number of clusters selected by our method, where triangles represent women and circles represent events, and colors indicate community membership on each side.
-For comparison, Figure \ref{fig:south_women}(b) displays the result obtained by \citet{barber2007bimod}, in which black nodes denote events and white nodes denote women, and different shapes correspond to different modules.
+Figure \ref{fig:south_women}(a) visualizes the detected structure from spectral clustering with the numbers of clusters selected by our method, where triangles denote women, circles represent events, and colors indicate community membership on each side.
+For comparison, Figure \ref{fig:south_women}(b) displays the result of \citet{barber2007bimod}, in which black nodes denote events and white nodes denote women, and shapes indicate different modules.